 Is Gmail the right email service for you?
 Take a look at the advantages and disadvantages listed below, and read our "bottom line" analysis, and then decide for yourself.

-More than enough room for all of your stuff -- Gmail offers lots of computer memory with which to store all of your emails, more than most of its competitors.
+Plenty of storage - Gmail offers lots of computer memory with which to store all of your emails, more than most of its competitors.
 It also offers a lot of computer memory with which to create emails, so you can jam them full of stories, pictures, videos, or anything else that you need.
 You can pay to increase the amount of computer memory in your Gmail account, but the amount that you get for free is so large that you probably won't need to do this anyway.

-One account, all of Google -- Gmail connects to a lot of other services run by Google, almost all of which are free to use.
+Access to Google apps - Gmail connects to a lot of other services run by Google, almost all of which are free to use.
 This means that you can use the likes of Google Drive, Google Maps, and YouTube without needing to log into or out of them one-by-one.
 Just log into one of them, and you can fully access the rest of them.

-The interface has a learning curve -- The ways in which Gmail organizes your emails, like "labels" and "conversations", are handy once you know how to use them.
+Difficult to learn the organization system - The ways in which Gmail organizes your emails, like "labels" and "conversations," are handy once you know how to use them.
 However, they might take a bit of work to learn and understand at first.
 This is especially true if you're used to using email services and other computer interfaces that rely on simple "folder" conventions with which to organize stuff.
 Gmail does allow you to use a "folders" convention if you want, but it's nowhere near as functional as Gmail's other organizational systems.

 Gmail is a great email service.
 By far its biggest advantage is the amount of computer memory space that it affords you -- for free, no less -- for both storing and creating your emails.
 Its virus and junk email filtering, connectivity with other Google services, and availability of user-made add-ons are also some of its stronger points.
 Its main drawbacks are that its interface takes some getting used to (but is pretty intuitive once you get the hang of it), as well as that the advertising Gmail uses to support its "free-to-use" model cuts into its privacy and ease of use a little bit.